kifah-s/UNDP_Traning/Week_22/README.md

-## Week 22:
+## Week 21:

-- Create project with Next.js framework.
+- Create a simple project with Next.js framework.